What is attrition?

 4 Common Causes of Attrition and Reasons for High Employee Turnover Rates

-Below are some of the more common reasons for attrition.
+Below are some of the more common reasons for attrition and how to improve attrition rates.

 1. Poor training can cause a high attrition rate